 Each Revenue segment is unique and entails a different set of conversations, value propositions, buyers and buying processes.
 For example, the two upsell categories represent revenue segments that start with how your customer is utilizing the solution and how they are currently receiving value.
 The engagement model for this segment has a strong valence for customer service and client advocacy.
 By contrast, New Buyer Cross-sell entails the process of identifying new buyers and users through research and existing client referrals.
 It requires defining and persuading specific value propositions for these new end-buyers.

-Most companies have opportunity to utilize multiple revenue segments.
+Most companies have the opportunity to utilize multiple revenue segments.
 However, the more segments involved in the go-to-customer model, the more complex, expensive and difficult to execute it becomes.
 It requires companies to focus and align resources appropriately behind a prioritized list of revenue segments that promises to yield the best results.

 In a recent study, AGI asked technology executives from XaaS-selling companies which revenue segments they currently use and whether these segments are sufficient for the long-term success of the company.
 Virtually all the executives agreed on two points.
 First, they are only good at executing one or two segments; secondly, they need to become better at driving revenue from other revenue segments.